 12 Steps and 12 Traditions

 In addition to the A.A.
 12 steps list, group meetings are the other integral part of the organization.
-Although A.A. is broad in scope, it considers local meetings the “heart and soul” of its program.
-These gatherings take place in a safe, secure environment where people can discuss their joys and struggles, and they all have the shared goal of giving up alcohol; that’s a big reason why A.A. often refers to itself as the Fellowship.
+Although Alcoholics Anonymous. is broad in scope, it considers local meetings the “heart and soul” of its program.
+These gatherings take place in a safe, secure environment where people can discuss their joys and struggles, and they all have the shared goal of giving up alcohol; that’s a big reason why Alcoholics Anonymous. often refers to itself as the Fellowship.

 In the late 1940s, Bill W. realized the group meetings could use a guiding framework, so he developed the 12 traditions.
 In brief, they outline the following principles: